Satori Cloud

 Publish the website version

-Share clean public URLs with readers without asking them to log in to Confluence.
+Give readers a clean, branded website experience without asking them to log in to Confluence.

 Website types you can create from Confluence

-Start with focused, useful pages before trying to rebuild a full documentation site.
+Start with focused, useful content before trying to rebuild a full documentation site.

 Documentation site

-Turn selected product documentation into a public site for customers and users.
+Turn selected product documentation into a website for customers, users, and prospects.

 Release notes page